barnabaskim95/Shopping-Cart-Script-Tracker/README.md

       3. Install geckodriver from here: https://github.com/mozilla/geckodriver/releases

       For Windows:
-        On Windows, your PATH system variables must be updated to include Selenium and geckodriver.
+        On Windows, your PATH system variables must be updated to include Selenium and geckodriver. <br/>
-        1. Navigate to Control Panel\System and Security\System
+        1. Navigate to Control Panel\System and Security\System <br/>
-        2. Click on 'Advanced system settings'
+        2. Click on 'Advanced system settings'<br/>
-        3. Click 'Environment variables'
+        3. Click 'Environment variables'<br/>
         4. In 'System Variables', select the 'Path' variable.
-Click 'edit'
+Click 'edit'<br/>
-        5. In the pop-up, click 'edit text'
+        5. In the pop-up, click 'edit text'<br/>
-        6. Move the cursor to the end of the highlighted 'variable value', past the semicolon.
+        6. Move the cursor to the end of the highlighted 'variable value', past the semicolon. <br/>
-        7. Place the system location for the directories containing the following:
+        7. Place the system location for the directories containing the following:<br/>
             a.
-Python
+Python <br/>
             b.
-Selenium
+Selenium<br/>
             c.
-Geckodriver
+Geckodriver<br/>
-4. Rerun py cartwire.py
+4. Rerun py cartwire.py<br/>

 Enjoy!